 If you feel you are being unfairly treated, it can also be helpful to report the matter, either to your superiors or to the human resources department.
 If they fail to resolve the situation, it is still helpful to make a note of any correspondences so you can show that you attempted to address the issue within your workplace.

 While this may not save you from being dismissed, any actions you take to show that you were a willing and cooperative member of the staff could help to prove your case and demonstrate your employer’s mistreatment of you.

 If you have been unfairly fired from your job, you may find our page on employee rights helpful.
 Losing your job can be extremely distressing, and you may find yourself feeling lost and frustrated.
 Fortunately, you are not alone and there is support available to help you with your case.
-An attorney’s advice could be particularly valuable at this difficult time.
+Wrongful termination attorney advice could be particularly valuable at this difficult time.
 He or she can explain your options and may be able to help you pursue a fair and favorable resolution to your situation.